adr/adr-manager/docs/evaluation/README.md

 ### Study Process

-Participants will be notified about the study and will be sent the material.
+Participants will be notified about the study and will be sent the material, this can be found in [material-before-study](material-before-study).
 The study is split into two parts: First, the participant will use the tool to solve a small written task while thinking aloud.
 Second, there will be a short interview about the experience.
 Study time is estimated between 30 to 45 minutes.

 ### Data Collection